 When do face masks expire?
 Generally, masks expire in about one to two years from opening, depending on the active ingredients used.
-Clay masks may possibly drying out on the shorter end of that estimate, depending on the type of mask it is, and masks which contain unstable ingredients, like vitamins C and E, which degrade over time and may result in less efficacy.
-The good news, however, is that a mask made with activated charcoal will not expire if it hasn’t made contact with air, so as long as you keep it closed, you’ll be good until you’re ready to use it.
+Clay masks may possibly drying out on the shorter end of that estimate, depending on the type of mask it is.
+Other masks contain unstable ingredients, like vitamins C and E, which degrade over time and may result in less efficacy.
+The good news, however, is that a mask made with activated charcoal will not expire if it hasn’t made contact with air, so as long as you keep it closed, you should be good until you’re ready to use it.
 To keep your masks fresher for longer, try using a spoon or spatula to dip into the mix, which will prevent the transfer of bacteria from your hands, and keep sheet masks in the refrigerator, which may add a little extra time to their shelf life.

 While some people may get a little extra time out of certain skincare favorites, even against professional advice, there is one staple that should absolutely be tossed once it reaches that use-by date.
 “If there’s absolutely one product to stay on top of for shelf life, it's sunscreen.
 Don’t try to save a buck and use sunscreen from last summer that just recently expired,” says Fu.
 Why?
-Because unlike other products, sunscreen has been proven effective at preventing skin cancer, which may be fatal in some cases.
+Because unlike other products, sunscreen has been proven effective at preventing skin cancers, which can be fatal in some cases.
 “It’s really not worth risking skin cancer.
 Don’t do it!” she adds.
 Every sunscreen is marked with an expiration date, so be sure to keep that date in mind to keep your skin, and yourself, healthy.

 Why You Shouldn’t Use Expired Products